 Our monthly presentations are open to members (and invited guests by arrangement) and cover a balanced programme of topics within an overall maritime theme.

-Presentations are held at The Athenaeum, 18 Church Alley, Liverpool L1 3DD, usually on the third Thursday of each month from September through to May at 12.00 midday for 12.30pm.
+Presentations are held at The Athenaeum, 18 Church Alley, Liverpool L1 3DD, usually on the third Thursday of each month from September through to May at 12.30pm, with coffee available from midday.
 The calendar of events is as follows:

 ’80 years ago, at the time of the founding of the LNRS, war was on the horizon and these three short talks tell of three ships that contributed much to the war effort and, in the case of the merchant ships, much also to the peace that followed’